amvarani/mogece/AnalyzedGenomes.md

 Ye C, Lan R, Xia S et al (2010) Emergence of a new multidrug-resistant serotype X variant in an epidemic clone of *Shigella flexneri*.
 J Clin Microbiol 48:419-426

 Young JP, Crossman LC, Johnston AW et al (2006) The genome of *Rhizobium leguminosarum* has recognizable core and accessory components.
 Genome Biol 7:R34

+---

+### License

+The AnalyzedGenomes dataset is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/4.0/>.